 CATEC prides itself on its built-in value, equity-based programs, and contribution to students' learning journeys.

 CATEC provides built-in value.
 Students obtain work-based and project-based learning opportunities, workplace readiness training for a 21st century workforce, and industry-recognized certifications and credentials.
-100% of our students receive work-based learning experiences, whether it was through field trips, guest speakers, internships, job shadows, Youth Registered Apprenticeships, or workplace readiness lessons.
+100% of our students receive work-based learning experiences, whether it is through field trips, guest speakers, internships, job shadows, Youth Registered Apprenticeships, or workplace readiness lessons.

 CATEC is equitable.
 Our diverse learning community offers access to industry training, professionalism, and credentialing to all students, preparing them for living-wage and growth-driven careers in our community.
 Reflecting Charlottesville’s diverse population, CATEC allows all students opportunities for academic training in the industries of their choice.